jkomoros/prompt-garden/README.md

 Copy `environment.SAMPLE.json` to `environment.SECRET.json` and update the `openai_api_key` to be your key.

-Run the command with `npm run main`
+Run the command with `npm run main`.
+This loads up the seeds in seeds/, then selects the one with the given ID, and then grow() s it.

 ### Developing